 All treasury exposures qualify as 'stage 1' exposures under IFRS 9 for impairment provisioning.
 The Society has Credit Support Annex agreements with all swap counterparties.
 These agreements have reciprocal arrangements that collateral be exchanged with a minimum threshold of £250k.
-At 31 December 2019 the Society had placed £520k of cash collateral with Lloyds Bank Corporate Markets PLC.
+At 31 December 2020 the Society had placed £520k of cash collateral with Lloyds Bank Corporate Markets PLC and £260k of cash collateral with Barclays Bank PLC.

-30. CUSTOMER CREDIT RISK
+30.CUSTOMER CREDIT RISK